kyma-project/kyma/tools/failery/README.md

 ## Usage

-1. Create an interface, for which you want to generate mock implementation type.
+1. Create an interface for which you want to generate a mock implementation type.
 For example:

     ```go
     type Requester interface {